samdods/Restart-iOS/README.md

 }
 ```

-The lines of code that cause the operating system to restart are highlighted with a comment.
-There may be other ways to acheive the same result, but by having these lines of code in the app, the app will cause the operating system to crash and restart.
+There may be other ways to acheive the same result, but by having these lines of code in the app, the app will cause SpringBoard to crash and restart, appearing to the average user that the operating system has restarted.

 It's very simple when broken down:
 * Dequeue a collection view cell in the usual way and add a subview to it